 Before starting all operations, the only thing you have to do is sign up and sign in to your own MultCloud account.
 Or, you can log in with Facebook or Google account to skip the sign-up step.

 After logging in to your MultCloud, you need to add your Dropbox and OneDrive to it.
 Click the "Add Cloud" in the toolbar of MultCloud, and find the Dropbox icon to check it, then authorize MultCloud to connect to your Dropbox account.

 - Dropbox and OneDrive need to add to MultCloud separately.

-- The addition step of OneDrive is the same as the Dropbox.
+- The account addition step of OneDrive is the same as Dropbox.

-- If this is your first time adding Dropbox and OneDrive accounts to MultCloud, an authorization notification will pop up after the "Next" is clicked, so you need to authorize MultCloud to access your Dropbox and OneDrive, which won’t violate your data security and privacy.
+- If this is your first time adding Dropbox and OneDrive accounts to MultCloud, an authorization notification will pop up, so you need to authorize MultCloud to access your Dropbox and OneDrive, which won’t violate your data security and privacy.

 Step 3.
 Move from Dropbox to OneDrive

-After the addition is done, click the "Cloud Transfer" in the top bar, choose the Dropbox you want to move as the source and choose the target OneDrive as the destination, then click "Transfer Now" to execute your instruction.
+After the addition is done, click the "Cloud Transfer" in the top bar, choose the Dropbox files or folders you want to move as the source, and choose OneDrive or folders in it as the destination, then click "Transfer Now" to execute your instruction.